 Where do I find the CD-Key, Product Key, or unique number?

-As mentioned above if you have an OEM PC (e.g. Dell or Hewlett-Packard) the Windows Product Key is found on the side or bottom of the computer.
-If you are looking for the CD-Key or another unique number to install a software program or game, that number is found on the CD sleeve, CD Jewel case, or the documentation included with the CD.
+As mentioned above, if you have an OEM PC (e.g. Dell or Hewlett-Packard), the Windows Product Key is found on the side or bottom of the computer.
+If you are looking for your CD-Key, make sure to check the CD sleeve, CD Jewel case, and any printed documentation included with the CD.

 Windows 10 upgrade users